kerry-davis/maori-fishing-calendar-react/docs/architecture/DATA_MODEL.md

 - **Tackle Items Encryption**: `name`, `brand`, and `colour` fields are encrypted before writing to Firestore.
 The `type` field remains plaintext to enable filtering/grouping.
 Decryption occurs automatically when loading tackle items, with a timing consideration: tackle items are reloaded once the encryption service is initialized after login to ensure proper decryption.
 - Weather/Fish IDs are opaque and use a ULID-based suffix; UI should not parse IDs.
 - Saved locations are limited to 10 per user (hard cap enforced at service level).
-- `userSettings.lastKnownLocation` tracks the most recently selected location per authenticated user.
-It is updated on every location change (and immediately before logout) and restored on login; guests never populate this field.
 - Duplicate location prevention uses 11-meter coordinate tolerance (0.0001 degrees).
 - Saved locations encrypt name, water, location, and notes fields client-side.
-- Saved location exports include both JSON (`localStorage.savedLocations`) and CSV (`saved-locations.csv`) artefacts.
-Imports rely on `firebaseDataService.replaceSavedLocations()` which wipes and repopulates the `userSavedLocations` collection, preserving IDs/timestamps from backups while enforcing the 10-item limit and skipping duplicates by ID.
-Guest imports fall back to localStorage with the same limit enforcement.
-- Export/Import UI summaries surface the filename and duration of each operation.
-Durations are formatted as `hh:mm:ss` using a shared formatter so the Settings modal and migration flows stay consistent.

 ### Update semantics and guardrails (to prevent data loss and display drift)
 - FISH_CAUGHT photo fields are preserved on updates unless an explicit removal signal is provided.
 Clients MUST NOT clear photo-related fields by omission.